Forest Strategy 2030+

 4. Maintain the protective function of the forest in the long term

-5. Safeguard the value of the forest for Liechtenstein as a business location
+5. Secure the value of the forest for Liechtenstein as a business location

-Achieving this goal requires the cooperation of all individuals, interest groups and institutions involved with the forest.
+Achieving these goals requires the cooperation of all persons, interest groups and institutions involved with the forest.
 The Forest Strategy 2030+ serves to better coordinate the different demands on the forest so that jointly developed goals can be achieved in the best possible way.
 It also helps to improve the public's understanding of the forest ecosystem and near-natural forest management.

 Contact persons